Gariscat/housex-v2/README.md

 ## Training

 Run ```python train.py```.
 Again, use the above mentioned 2 parameters to specify the dataset.
 Also, you can control other parameters like the network architecture and which GPU to use (Please refer to ```train.py``` for details).
 After training, you can run ```python vis_emb.py --force_run``` to visualize the embeddings with dimension reduction techniques like PCA, t-SNE and UMAP.
-Make sure that the checkpoint you load is trained from the dataset that matches the parameters in ```vis_emb.py```.
-Checkpoints trained on dataset without chromagrams would give random scatter points on dataset with chromagrams :|
+Make sure that the checkpoint you load is trained from the dataset type that matches the arguments in ```vis_emb.py``` to avoid unexpected results.
+Checkpoints trained on dataset without chromagrams could produce random scatter points on dataset with chromagrams :|

 ## Deployment

 The demo of stage visuals controlled by our classification model is [here](https://drive.google.com/drive/folders/1NJOy-fh-ozCiSy-olYjuxENNqti65o5T).

-## Checking existing annotations
-We also prepared a simple UI to check existing annotations (.csv).
-Run ```utils.py``` to view annotations of audio files in a folder.
-Before you run, please make sure you have modified ```anno_path``` and ```audio_dir``` in the .py file to your corresponding paths.

 ## Copyright
 We are committed to ethical and legal research practices and have carefully considered copyright implications in our non-commercial, academic work aimed at advancing music information retrieval (MIR) for EDM.
 Below, we address these concerns and clarify our approach: